JakeSteam/blog-personal/_drafts/2026-02-06-android-game-reviews-feb26.md

 Okay, imagine lining up 5 random idle game mechanics, giving them a grey mining aesthetic, and putting them in a blender.
 What do you get?
 Idle Gem!
 This isn't necessarily a criticism, it's just the only explanation I can find for each tab in the game often being almost entirely unrelated, besides shared currencies of "soil" and "tears".

 The "main" screen of the game(?), the mining, is a straightforward automated income method.
-Your equipment will mine blocks, with timed "dps check" levels every now and again unlocking deeper depths with higher income.
+Your equipment will mine blocks, with timed "DPS check" levels every now and again unlocking deeper depths with higher income.
 This all happens entirely automatically, with your input limited to simple upgrades to speed, power, earnings etc. So where does the equipment come from?

 The equipment tab!
 Here you'll spawn items (pickaxe / hammer / mattock) and item enchants (extra resources / chance to teleport to target / damage surrounding blocks / etc) using chests earned idly or with soil / tears.
 Merging 3 of the same item or 4 of the same enchant increases the level, this process can be repeated until you run out of space to merge.